Ryo-N7/Ryo-N7.github.io/_posts/2018-07-24-visualize-worldcup-part-3.md

 Osako's goal vs. Colombia
 -------------------------

 Japan faced a tough opponent in Colombia, even with the man-advantage early on, in our opening game of the World Cup.
 Even with our passing tiring out the tenacious Colombians we were finding it hard to find a breakthrough.
-In came Keisuke Honda, who within minutes of his arrival, delivered a beautiful cross from a free kick for Osako to head home!
+In came Keisuke Honda, who within minutes of his arrival, delivered a beautiful cross from a corner kick for Osako to head home!

 This goal was a lot easier to animate and to be honest this was the first one I was able to actually get working a few weeks ago!
 This was mainly because the ball movement was the only thing I really had to worry about.